Austoe6/tech-blog/src/content/blog/2018-06-19-best-phones-in-kenya-2018-and-their-prices.md

 title: Best phones in Kenya 2018 and their prices
 date: '2018-06-19T18:05:16+03:00'
 thumbnail: /img/dscf9432-1024x683.jpg
-description: >-
-  Whether you are looking for the high-end phones or the cheaper phones,2018 just got more deals for you.
-Luckily, we got you covered.
-With as low as Ksh.9000 you can walk home with a great deal this year.
-These are the best phones in Kenya 2018..
+description: ' With as low as Ksh.9000 you can walk home with a great deal this year.
+These are the best phones in Kenya 2018..Buy Jumia phones in Kenya at cheap prizes, a lot of offers Kenyans 2018.
+You can now own the smartphone of your dream with Jumia Kenya.
+From Iphone X, oppo F5,  oppo F3, Infinix, xiaomi.. all covered;their features and prices in Kenya.
+The best phones in Kenya 2018.
+Be a smart Kenyan, buy Kenya''s best smartphones!'
 category: phones and gadgets
 author: Austin O
 featured: true